J. C. Harrington Award in Historical Archaeology

 ACUA George Fischer Student Travel Award

-The Advisory Council on Underwater Archaeology is pleased to announce the 2024 ACUA George Fischer Student Travel Award.
-This award of $1,000.00 (USD) will be offered to help fund travel costs for the upcoming, 2024 SHA Conference in Oakland, California, and will be granted to an international student presenting a paper on an underwater or maritime archaeology topic at this Conference.
-As submissions for the 2024 conference have already closed, applicants should have already submitted an abstract.
+The Advisory Council on Underwater Archaeology is pleased to announce the 2023 ACUA George Fischer Student Travel Award.
+This award of $1,000.00 (USD) will be offered to help fund travel costs for the upcoming 2025 SHA Conference in New Orleans, Louisiana, and will be granted to an international* student presenting a paper on an underwater or maritime archaeology topic at this Conference.
+Conference abstracts must be submitted directly to the Conference Organizers as outlined in the Call for Papers.
 Please refer to https://sha.org/conferences/ for complete details on abstract submission and deadlines.

 1. Curriculum vitae